pivotal/docs-tap/scst-scan/integrate-app-scanning.hbs.md

-# Add App Scanning to Default Test and Scan Supply Chains
+# Add App Scanning to default Test and Scan supply chains

+This topic describes how to enable Supply Chain Security Tools - Scan 2.0 and the included Grype scanner with the out of the box test and scan supply chain.
 The default configuration for Out of the Box Supply Chain - Testing and Scanning uses Supply Chain Security Tools - Scan 1.0.
-This topic describes how to enable Supply Chain Security Tools - Scan 2.0 and the included Grype Scanner with the out of the box test + scan supply chain.

 ## <a id="prerequisites"></a> Prerequisites